 - 1. Remain drug and alcohol free at all times. - 2.
 Follow the rules, guidelines and curfew as stated for their current phase in residency. - 3.
-Perform chores as volunteered or assigned.

-4. Keep personal cars in designated parking spaces and provide a copy of valid insurance, driver's license and registration

-- 5. Be subject to random alcohol and drug screening. - 6.
+Perform chores as volunteered or assigned. - 4.
+Keep personal vehicles in designated parking spaces and provide a copy of valid insurance, driver's license and registration - 5.
+Be subject to random alcohol and drug screening. - 6.
 Attend AA/NA meetings as required by the current phase in residency. - 7.
 See a physician or psychiatrist if required by staff. - 8.
-Attend all in community meetings. - 9.
-Locate employment or regular volunteer commitment. - 10.
-Clean your sleeping area and bedroom daily as well as maintaining common areas. - 11.
+Attend all community meetings. - 9.
+Obtain employment or a regular volunteer commitment. - 10.
+Clean sleeping area and bedroom daily as well as maintaining common areas. - 11.
 Refrain from having any sexual relations while on the premises of the CARITAS Center. - 12.
-Smoke only outside and only in designated smoking areas.
+Use tobacco/nicotine products only outside and only in designated smoking areas. - 13.
+Inform staff of any changes in employment, contact information, or adjustments of medications. - 14.
+Be responsible for personal recovery.
+This includes participation in recovery planning and engagement as well as keeping regular meetings with peer navigator.